ArthurSonzogni/chromiumos-platform2/diagnostics/docs/diag-routines-for-oems.md

 - `Bluetooth routine is not supported when adapter is in discovery mode.`
 - `Bluetooth routine failed to change adapter powered status.`
-- `Bluetooth routine failed to verify adapter powered status.`
+- `Bluetooth routine failed to validate adapter powered status.`
 - `Bluetooth routine failed to complete before timeout.`

 ### Bluetooth Discovery